 Columbia Business School’s New Home

-Columbia Business School will open the doors on its new buildings, the Henry R. Kravis Hall and the East Building, in January 2022.
+Columbia Business School will open the doors on its new buildings, the Henry R. Kravis Hall and David Geffen Hall, in January 2022.
 These beautiful spaces on the Manhattanville Campus will double the School’s current square footage, allowing us to reimagine the future of business education.

 High-Tech and Highly Social

 The structures are designed by the renowned New York architecture firm Diller Scofidio + Renfro in collaboration with FXCollaborative and Harlem-based AARRIS ATEPA Architects, a certified Women and Minority Business Enterprise (WMBE), as associate architect.
 The firms' ideas-based approach to architecture complements the School’s operating principle for the Manhattanville campus—that the project is not about bricks and mortar, but rather about transforming the School, business education and business itself.